mwrnd/innova2_experiments/innova2_tesla-k80_pcie_p2pdma/README.md

 ls -la /dev/ | grep gdr
 ```

 Run the GPU version of `l2fwd`.
-Recall from earlier that the first Ethernet interface has PCIe Address `08:00.0`.
+Recall from earlier that the first Ethernet interface has PCIe Address `08:00.0` and the first GPU has PCIe Address `03:00.0`.
 ```
 sudo ./build/l2fwdnv --log-level=debug -l 0-2 -n 2 -a 08:00.0,txq_inline_max=0 -a 03:00.0 -- -m 1 -w 0 -b 1 -p 1 -v 0 -z 0
 ```